AmeyVijeesh/Python-Projects/PyQt: Calculator/ReadMe.md

 # A scientific calculator made using PyQt5

 A useful calculator made using PyQt5.
-It has features like:
+Main functions:

 - Addition
 - Subtraction